How Wind Ratings Affect Building Codes

 Facing Mother Nature at Her Worst

-Using the criteria above, steel designers and engineers create metal buildings to meet all current building codes for the specific area.
+Using the criteria above, steel designers and engineers create metal wind-resistant buildings to meet all current building codes for the specific area.

 When the winds start to howl, you will be glad you chose a strong, durable RHINO steel building.
 For details and a free quote on a wind resistant building, call RHINO today at 940.383.9566.